US Further Punishes Russia for Cyberattacks, Election Meddling

 The Biden administration is formally blaming the SVR, the external intelligence agency of Russia, for the massive cybersecurity breach discovered last year involving SolarWinds, a Texas-based software management company that allowed access to the systems of thousands of companies and multiple federal agencies.

-The Russian spy agency reacted by calling the accusations "nonsense" and "windbaggery."
+The Russian spy agency reacted by calling the accusation "nonsense" and "windbaggery."

-The Russian Foreign Ministry said it had told U.S. Ambassador to Russia John Sullivan that the new sanctions were a serious blow to bilateral relations and that Moscow's response to them would follow soon.
+The Russian Foreign Ministry said it told U.S. Ambassador to Russia John Sullivan that the new sanctions are a serious blow to bilateral relations and that Moscow's response to them will follow soon.
 The Foreign Ministry, in a statement, added that it was entirely inappropriate for Washington to warn Moscow against further escalation.

-In a letter to Congress, U.S. President Joe Biden informed lawmakers that he had issued an executive order "declaring a national emergency with respect to the unusual and extraordinary threat to the national security, foreign policy and economy of the United States" posed by specified harmful foreign activities of Russia's government.

-"Our objective here is not to escalate.
-Our objective here is to impose costs for what we feel are unacceptable actions by the Russian government," White House press secretary Jen Psaki told reporters.

-Besides Thursday's widely anticipated moves by the Biden administration, "there will be elements of these actions that will remain unseen," and additional measures will be enacted if Moscow's behavior does not change, a senior administration official, speaking on condition of anonymity, told reporters.
+Besides Thursday's widely anticipated moves by the Biden administration, "there will be elements of these actions that will remain unseen," said a senior U.S. official speaking to reporters on condition of not being named.

-Psaki said that despite Russia's behavior and the actions taken by the president, Biden's invitation to Russian President Vladimir Putin for a summit remained open.
+Biden, during his seven minutes of remarks in the East Room on Thursday afternoon, said he believed he and Putin would meet for a summit this summer somewhere in Europe.

+At that meeting, the president said, the two countries "could launch a strategic stability dialogue, to pursue cooperation in arms control and security," as well as address such issues as reining in nuclear threats from Iran and North Korea, the coronavirus pandemic and "the existential crisis of climate change."

 Congressional reaction

-U.S. Representative Adam Schiff, who heads the House Intelligence Committee, said the president's actions demonstrated that the United States "will no longer turn a blind eye to Russian malign activity."
-But Schiff, in a statement, predicted sanctions alone would not be enough to deter Russia's misbehavior.
+U.S. Representative Adam Schiff, who heads the House Intelligence Committee, said the president's actions demonstrate the United States "will no longer turn a blind eye to Russian malign activity."
+But Schiff, in a statement, predicted sanctions alone will not be enough to deter Russia's misbehavior.

 "We must strengthen our own cyber defenses, take further action to condemn Russia's human rights abuses, and, working in concert with our allies and partners in Europe, deter further Russian military aggression," Schiff said.